hibbitts-design/grav-skeleton-helios-open-reader/README.md

 ## Features

 Helios Open Reader provides a ready-built open textbook or reader site using portable Markdown files you fully control.
-Highlights include a configurable sections structure, multi-publication support, a full set of callout blocks, Save My Place navigation, and optional Git Sync for open collaborative authoring.
+Highlights include a configurable sections structure, multi-publication support, a full set of callout blocks, Keep My Place navigation, and optional Git Sync for open collaborative authoring.

 ### Reader Structure
 - **Sections structure** — top-level folders named `section-N` are auto-detected as sections and render as section cards on the reader home